 EVERLANE CHUNKY WOOL KNIT COATIGAN

 I’m definitely in the camp that every girl should have a crisp trench coat tucked away in their closet –aside from being extremely practical for those in-between seasons, they finish off an outfit and look incredibly sharp.
 Everlane’s trench really appealed to me; Burberry-esque in look, it has huge round buttons, a clip to tighten the collar around the neck and did I mention that it’s waterproof?
 Tried and tested!
 I love wearing this with the lapels folded over, tied with a bow at the waist.
-Perhaps the biggest downfall with this is that it isn’t lined throughout the body (just in the sleeves), and for the price, that’s definitely something that I would be looking for, though in all other respects it’s a gorgeous trench.
+The drape trench coat is an update on their previous trench offering, and I love the fact that this time around, it’s fully lined .
 This fits extremely large so size down one size.
 I grabbed the S (my mistake!) and it measures 55cm underarm to underarm and is 90cm long.

 EVERLANE LINEN DOLMAN SLEEVE DRESS

 If you’ve read this far, then you’re probably already aware that I’m a fan of Everlane’s linen range, and the linen t-shirt dress seemed like an easy throw on casual piece.
 This is definitely much more of a beach cover up than something you’d wear to run errands as the fabric is a little on the sheer side.
 The quality is excellent, thick and sturdy without being scratchy, with a nice loose fit through the body.
 This one’s a little bit on the shorter side for me so I’m giving this to a very petite girlfriend of mine.
 I picked this up in the XS though I think given it is a dress, you’re best to stick with your usual size.
 The XS measures 57cm underarm to underarm and is 86cm long.